 Is there a difference between a vapor barrier and a vapor retarder?
 Or are they the same?

-There are many technicalities involved in this rating, which is not the focus of this article.
-Here is a good article that discusses permeability ratings and the differences between vapor barriers and vapor retardants in depth.
+The intricacies of this rating are beyond the scope of this article.
+However, this article discusses permeability ratings and the differences between vapor barriers and vapor retardants in depth.

 Installing a Vapor Barrier Correctly